María Elvira Salazar: Abortion

 Salazar opposes taxpayer funding for abortion.

-Antitrust bill

-In 2022, Salazar was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.
+Salazar has voted to restrict access to the abortion medication mifepristone and has also voted to eliminate resources for active-duty service members seeking reproductive care.
+She has received an A+ grade from Susan B. Anthony Pro-Life America.

 Citizenship

 Salazar joined Senator Marco Rubio in suggesting that birthright citizenship should be "reviewed", citing abuse of the law by foreign visitors to South Florida.
 She has said she might be open to offering citizenship to some undocumented immigrants.

 Donald Trump

 Salazar said in 2018 that she wanted to do "whatever makes sense to the community"; of then-President Trump, she said, "The president has used pretty insensitive words.
 I will talk to him in a nice, respectful way, because I do respect the institution of the presidency."

+According to the Republican Accountability Project, she voted against his second impeachment, but she supported "[creating] an independent commission" to investigate the January 6 attack on the Capitol.

 Economy

 In 2021, Salazar voted against the American Rescue Plan Act of 2021, a $1.9 trillion COVID-19 relief bill.